 You can access your website’s folder using the File Manager provided by your WordPress host provider or an FTP account.
 We will show you how to download the WP-Content/Uploads folder via Hostinger’s hPanel:

-- Right-click the Uploads folder and select Compress.
+- Right-click the uploads folder and select Download.

 Important!
 Don’t be alarmed if the compressed folder contains the same images in different sizes.
 Whenever you upload an image to the media library, WordPress will duplicate it in various sizes for different purposes, such as thumbnails and featured images.